 The Origins of Spider Fear

-Indeed, these studies have shown babies quickly identifying spiders from images but without exhibiting the fear you might expect.
+These studies have shown babies quickly identifying spiders from images, but without exhibiting the fear you might expect.
 Yet, by the age of three, children tend to identify the potentially dangerous spiders faster than non-threatening objects like flowers, so what does this mean?
+Somewhere along the line, they had learned to see the spider as a threat.

 What Causes Us to Develop Arachnophobia?